jdemetra/jdplus-main/README.md

 JDemetra+ code is **divided into topics** (toolkit, x13, ...) and is **grouped by lifecycle** (main, experimental, ...).
 Each group is hosted in a separate Git repository while each topic has its own Maven module.

-For example, the x13 topic can be found in the Maven module `jd3-x13-base-parent` of the repository `jd3-main`.
+For example, the x13 topic can be found in the Maven module `jdplus-x13-base-parent` of the repository `jdplus-main`.

 Here is the schema of all the groups and their topics: